 Celebrate a birthday at the Museum with a visit to our working farm, historic farmhouse and award-winning Museum.
 Parties are for children aged 5+, they cost £10 per head (minimum of 10 and a maximum of 18 children).
 Parties can include dedicated tractor-trailer rides, playtime in our Garden Detectives space, hire of a private room and lunch provided by Shielings Café.
 Call 0131 247 4377 for more information or to book your party.

 We are happy for you to take photographs, including flash photography, in the galleries and the outdoor site.

 No prior permission is needed for photography intended for personal use.
-However, anyone wishing to use a tripod should contact the information desk to obtain a photopass.
+However, anyone wishing to use additional photography equipment (e.g. a tripod) should contact the information desk to obtain a photopass.

-All photographers wishing to take photographs for publication on other websites, for all printed matter or other commercial use, are asked to contact Maggie Wilson at the Picture Library on 0131 247 4026 or email@example.com.
+All photographers wishing to take photographs for commercial use are asked to contact Maggie Wilson at the Picture Library on 0131 247 4026 or firstname.lastname@example.org.

 We want all our visitors and staff to be safe at the National Museum of Rural Life.
 If you have any questions or concerns, please speak to a member of our Visitor Experience team.
 You can also help us keep the museum safe by reporting anything that looks out of place or suspicious to our Visitor Experience Assistants.